Robert Woods Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Season Stats

-- Woods has put up a 322-yard season so far (64.4 per game) with two touchdowns, reeling in 27 passes on 39 targets.
+- Woods has put up a 322-yard campaign so far (64.4 receiving yards per game) with two touchdowns, reeling in 27 balls on 39 targets.

-- Woods has been the target of 39 of his team's 172 passing attempts this season, or 22.7% of the target share.
+- So far this season, 22.7% of the 172 passes thrown by his team have gone Woods' way.

-- With six targets in the red zone this season, Woods has been on the receiving end of 22.2% of his team's 27 red zone pass attempts.
+- Woods has seen the ball thrown his way six times in the red zone this season, 22.2% of his team's 27 red zone pass attempts.

-- The Rams have thrown the ball in 57.3% of their plays from scrimmage this year while staying on the ground 42.7% of the time.
+- The Rams have called a pass in 57.3% of their plays from scrimmage this year while running the ball 42.7% of the time.
 This offensive attack ranks eighth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Woods' matchup with the Giants.